kleinbottle/swanlotus/content/blogs/euler-two-with-julia/euler-two-with-julia.md

 We are within our rights in allocating values to the first two elements of `F` because the sequence cannot fire up otherwise.

-Note that the third element of `F` is `undef`, i.e, it is left undefined.
+Note that the third element of `F` is `undef`, i.e., it is left undefined.
 We need to _reserve a place_ for the third element because we will be evaluating it at the top of the `while` loop, and we could run into an `out of bounds` error otherwise.

 Array indices start at `1` in `Julia` and we need `i` to be `3` at the start of the `while` loop.
 The value of `i` cannot, however, be passed to the `while` loop unless we declare it global.
 I later found out [from the user-community](https://discourse.julialang.org/t/help-with-project-euler-2-undef-inits-printing-multiplication-by-juxtaposition-and-more/106930) that declaring variables `global` is a strict no-no.